Meghli

-Meghli, moghli, meghleh, (مغلي), or karawiyah, is a Levantine dessert based on a floured rice pudding and spiced with anise, caraway, and cinnamon.
+Meghli, moghli, meghleh, (مغلي), or karawiyah, is a Lebanese dessert based on a floured rice pudding and spiced with anise, caraway, and cinnamon.
 The dish is often garnished with dried coconut flakes and various nuts including almonds, walnuts, pine nuts, and pistachios.
 Meghli is commonly served to celebrate the birth of a child.
 It is also a popular Christmas dessert in Lebanon as a celebration of the birth of Jesus.

 Name

 The name 'meghli' means “boiled” in Arabic, referring to the long time (up to an hour) it must be continuously stirred while boiling.